National frameworks to address hate crime in Canada

 Hate crime recording and data collection

-Police-reported hate crimes refer to criminal incidents that, upon investigation by police, are found to have been motivated by hatred toward an identifiable group, as defined in subparagraph 718.2(a)(i) of Canada's Criminal Code.
-An incident may be against a person or property and may target race, colour, national or ethnic origin, religion, sexual orientation, gender identity or expression, language, sex, age, or mental or physical disability, among other factors.
-In addition, there are four specific offences listed as hate propaganda offences or hate crimes in the Criminal Code of Canada: advocating genocide, public incitement of hatred, willful promotion of hatred, and mischief motivated by hate in relation to religious property.
+Police-reported hate crimes refer to criminal incidents that, upon investigation by police, are found to have been motivated by hatred toward an identifiable group, as defined in subparagraph 718.2(a)(i) of the Criminal Code of Canada.
+Hate-motivated incidents are those that target a person or property based on race, colour, national or ethnic origin, religion, sexual orientation, gender identity or expression, language, sex, age, or mental or physical disability, among other characteristics.

-Police determine whether or not a crime was motivated by hatred and indicate the type of motivation based on information gathered during the investigation, in line with the national guidelines for record classification.
+Police determine whether or not a crime was motivated by hatred and indicate the type of motivation based on information gathered during the investigation and common national guidelines for record classification.
 Depending on the level of evidence at the time of the incident, police can record it as either a "suspected" or "confirmed" hate-motivated crime.
 The hate crime is classified by the perception of the accused (even if this perception is inaccurate), not by the victim's characteristics.
 As more information is gathered, incidents are reviewed and verified and their status may be reclassified.

 Hate crime victim support